-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 host

-it is tested against the IPv4 ranges; any other address is returned unchanged.
+against the IPv4 ranges; any other address is returned unchanged.
+Over the

-Over the sixteen octets 'fromIPv6b' yields, the mapped form is ten zero octets,
+sixteen octets 'fromIPv6b' yields: the IPv4-mapped form is ten zeros then

 -}